sysdiglabs/terraform-icp-aws/README.md

 #### Route53 DNS Zone

-For convenience, a private DNS Zone is created in Route 53.
+A private DNS Zone is created in Route 53.
 The domain name can be configured in `variables.tf`; by default it is `<clusterid>.icpcluster.icp`.
 The domain search suffixes are added to `resolv.conf`, but due to a bug in cloud-init, `resolv.conf` is overwritten by NetworkManager in RHEL.
 It should be resolved in a future release of cloud-init.

 #### S3 Bucket

-1. An S3 Bucket for Configuration is created and the `/opt/ibm/cluster` is uploaded after the cluster is installed.
+An S3 Bucket for Configuration is created and the `/opt/ibm/cluster` is uploaded after the cluster is installed.
 This is not deleted after an `terraform destroy`.
-2. An S3 bucket is created for ICP installation binaries.
-This is not deleted after `terraform destroy`.
-3. An S3 bucket is created for ICP image registry storage.

 #### Auto-scaling group (BETA)